dymmond/esmerald/docs/en/docs/extensions.md

 But, what if I don't want to use the [Extension](#extension) object for my pluggable?
 Is this possible?
 ´
-yes, it must only implement the ExtensionProtocol.
+Yes, it must only implement the ExtensionProtocol.

 ```python hl_lines="9 25"
 {!> ../../../docs_src/pluggables/standalone.py !}